Photo Credit: Moshe Zusman Photography

-Stef Woods is a full-time instructor with the American Studies Program.
+Stef Woods is a full-time instructor with the American Studies Program at American University.
 She specializes in social media, American popular culture, sexuality, nonprofits, and activism.

-Stef serves on the AU Social Media Club Faculty Advisory Board and Sexual Assault Awareness and Prevention Task Force.
-In 2012, she was chosen as a co-winner of the CTRL Jack Child Teaching with Technology Award.
+Stef received the Dean's Award for Exceptional Innovation in Teaching in 2016.
+She serves on the Faculty Senate's Committee on Information Services.
+In 2012, she was chosen as a co-winner of the AU Jack Child Teaching with Technology Award.

 To request an interview for a